 Many people mistakenly believe that the Immaculate Conception refers to the conception of Jesus Christ.
-Jesus’ conception was most assuredly immaculate, but the Immaculate Conception does not refer to Jesus at all.
+Jesus’ conception was most assuredly immaculate—that is, without the stain of sin—but the Immaculate Conception does not refer to Jesus at all.
 The Immaculate Conception is a doctrine of the Roman Catholic Church in regards to Mary, Jesus’ mother.
-An official statement of the doctrine reads, “The blessed Virgin Mary to have been, from the first instant of her conception, by a singular grace and privilege of Almighty God, in view of the merits of Christ Jesus the Savior of Mankind, preserved free from all stain of original sin.”
-Essentially, the Immaculate Conception is the belief that Mary was protected from original sin, that Mary did not have a sin nature, and was, in fact, sinless.
+The official statement of the doctrine reads, “The blessed Virgin Mary to have been, from the first instant of her conception, by a singular grace and privilege of Almighty God, in view of the merits of Christ Jesus the Savior of Mankind, preserved free from all stain of original sin” (Pope Pius IX, Ineffabilis Deus, December 1854).
+Essentially, the Immaculate Conception is the belief that Mary was protected from original sin, that Mary did not have a sin nature and was, in fact, sinless.

-The problem with the doctrine of the Immaculate Conception is that it is not taught in the Bible.
+One problem with the doctrine of the Immaculate Conception is that it is not taught in the Bible.
+Even Catholics admit that Scripture does not directly teach the Immaculate Conception.
 The Bible nowhere describes Mary as anything but an ordinary human female whom God chose to be the mother of the Lord Jesus Christ.
 Mary was undoubtedly a godly woman (Luke 1:28).
 Mary was surely a wonderful wife and mother.
 Jesus definitely loved and cherished His mother (John 19:27).
-The Bible gives us no reason to believe that Mary was sinless.
-In fact, the Bible gives us every reason to believe that Jesus Christ is the only Person who was not “infected” by sin and never committed a sin (Ecclesiastes 7:20; Romans 3:23; 2 Corinthians 5:21; 1 Peter 2:22; 1 John 3:5).
+But the Bible gives us no reason to believe that Mary was sinless.
+In fact, the Bible gives us every reason to believe that Jesus Christ is the only Person who was not “infected” by sin and never committed a sin (see Ecclesiastes 7:20; Romans 3:23; 2 Corinthians 5:21; 1 Peter 2:22; 1 John 3:5).